griptape-ai/griptape-nodes-library-kling/README.md

 # Kling AI Video Nodes

 This library provides Griptape Nodes for interacting with the Kling AI video generation services.
-You can use these nodes to generate videos from text prompts, images, or extend existing videos.
+You can use these nodes to generate videos from text prompts, images, extend existing videos, or create lip-sync videos.

 **IMPORTANT:** To use these nodes, you will need API keys from Kling AI.
 Please visit the [Kling AI website](https://klingai.com) for more information on how to obtain your keys.